 Facilitators who have a harder time have usually tried to fit too much stuff into too little time, or are underprepared for guiding an active conversation.
-To give you a taste of how SRCCON facilitators have turned their plans into action, here are a some writeups from previous participants on their experience hosting sessions:
+To give you a taste of how SRCCON facilitators have turned their plans into action, here are some writeups from previous participants:

 - 3 Ways To Facilitate A Great Conference Session, by ProPublica’s Sisi Wei

 - How We Facilitated A Huge, Participatory, Highly Charged SRCCON Session, by NPR’s Alyson Hurt

 - Teaching and Brainstorming Inclusive Technical Metaphors, by Vox Product’s Nicole Zhu

 - Stuck in a Rut?
 Tackle Newsroom Frustrations With Board Games, by Sara Konrad Baranowski of the Iowa Falls Times Citizen and Andrea Suozzo of Vermont’s Seven Days